Van Zandt, Washington: History

 In 1971 an 80-acre homestead was established in Van Zandt, and in 1983 the land was donated to the Evergreen Land Trust, an organization for organizing communes in Washington.
-Today an ecovillage commune tends the land and holds an active role in the local community.
+Today an ecovillage commune called River Farm tends the land and holds an active role in the local community.
+From 1996 to 2005, River Farm hosted an annual fair called the Northwest Herbal Faire.
+In 2008 a local named Steve Hahn bought land around Hard Scrabble Falls Creek to save it from a logging company that was planning on clearcutting the area.
+Over the next several years he worked with the Whatcom Land Trust to turn the land into a conservation easement.

+On Memorial Day in 2002 Josh VanderYacht Memorial Park was dedicated and officially opened.
+The park was dedicated to Joshua Vander Yacht, who had died at 20 years old in a construction accident in 1999, and to 31 other young adults and teens who had died young in the area.
+Three large olivine stone memorials stand in the park engraved with the names of the dead.
+There is now an annual tradition during the South Fork Valley Summerfest to read the names aloud.

 In 2016 the bridge over the Nooksack River on Potter Rd was replaced, as the old bridge was built in 1927 and was becoming unsafe.

+In 2024, the community fundraised to be able to repair the community hall, and the state gave the community a grant of $500,000 to do so.
+As of 26 March 2026 the renovations were underway, and the grand re-opening was set for May 15, 2026.

 Transportation

-Van Zandt is located roughly between Acme and Deming, along the Washington State Route 9.
+Van Zandt is located roughly between Acme and Deming, along State Route 9.
 The community is connected to the WTA bus line 72X via one stop in front of the community center, although this stop is only serviced twice a day.
 Rail tracks owned by BNSF run through the center of the community, connecting freight stations in Acme and Deming, though they make no stops in Van Zandt.